 Antioxidants play a role in defending against oxidative stress in our bodies.
-A clinical study showed that hypothyroid patients had significantly lower levels of both enzymatic antioxidants like SOD (superoxide dismatuse) and non-enzymatic antioxidants like vitamin C, carotenoids, and glutathione, compared to that of healthy subjects.
+Clinical studies show hypothyroid patients had significantly lower levels of both enzymatic antioxidants like SOD (superoxide dismutase) and non-enzymatic antioxidants like vitamin C, carotenoids, and glutathione, compared to that of healthy subjects.

-The B vitamins are a group of nutrients that include thiamine, riboflavin, niacin, biotin, folic acid, panthothenic acid, inositol, cobalamin, and choline that are needed to support many bodily functions.
+The B-vitamins are a group of nutrients needed to support many bodily functions.
+B-vitamins include thiamine, riboflavin, niacin, biotin, folic acid, pantothenic acid, inositol, cobalamin, and choline.
 In one clinical study of hypothyroid patients, approximately 40% had a deficiency in vitamin B12 (cobalamin).

 Iodine is a trace element needed by the body to produce the T3 and T4 hormones produced by the thyroid.
-These are the only hormones in the body that contain iodine, and a deficiency in this nutrient can negatively affect thryoid function and hormone production.
-Iodine is naturally present in soil and seawater, and The American Thyroid Association recommends eating plenty of iodine rich foods, and looking for a multivitamin containing iodine.
-Excessive amounts of iodine can actually contribute to thryoid issues, so try to get your iodine from foods, unless otherwise directed by a health care professional.
+These are the only hormones in the body that contain iodine, and a deficiency in this nutrient can negatively affect thyroid function and hormone production.
+Iodine is naturally present in soil and seawater, and The American Thyroid Association recommends eating plenty of iodine-rich foods, and looking for a multivitamin containing iodine.
+Excessive amounts of iodine can actually contribute to thyroid issues, so try to get your iodine from foods, unless otherwise directed by a health care professional.

 Foods that are high in tyrosine include spirulina, egg whites, salmon, turkey, quail, shrimp, cottage cheese, mustard greens, and spinach.